freqtrade/freqtrade/docs/data-analysis.md

 from freqtrade.data.history import load_pair_history
 from freqtrade.resolvers import StrategyResolver

+# You can override strategy settings as demonstrated below.
+# Customize these according to your needs.

 # Define some constants
 ticker_interval = "5m"
 # Name of the strategy class